 Saturday April 22, 10am-4pm

-Essential workshop for all figure painters!
+Essential workshop for all figure and portrait painters!

 You will learn how to identify and mix proper skin colours using an easy to follow technique.
 Flesh tone and hue is one of the most difficult subjects to paint but after this workshop you will gain confidence and improve your portraits and figurative work.

 2-day workshop that breaks down how to mix beautiful, realistic and lush skin tones in your artwork and learn the properties that make skin look believable.

 Open to acrylic and oil painters.

 Holly attended ACAD majoring in sculpture and painting.
 She has been instructing at Swinton’s since 2000 with a focus towards providing an enjoyable, positive and inventive learning environment.
 Holly concentrates on painting inspired by tradition.
 Full Instructor Bio: HERE